Tips for Safe Travel this Winter

 Every winter approximately 500,000 Canadians travel to warmer temperatures to avoid the worst of what winter here in Canada has to offer.
-Following the path of many migrating birds, these travellers have come to be known as our snowbirds, and they are normally gone from three to six months of the year.
+Following the path of many migrating birds, these travelers have come to be known as our snowbirds, and they are normally gone from three to six months of the year.

 Although quite a few snowbirds have already flown the coop, there are still many lingering here in the north ready to head out after the upcoming festive Christmas dinner.
-Whether you are a seasoned winter traveller, or if you are venturing south for the first time, there are a few things to add to your checklist before you go.
+Whether you are a seasoned winter traveler, or if you are venturing south for the first time, there are a few things to add to your checklist before you go.

 - Heath Care